 - Do learn and listen; Let your partner do the talking

 - Don’t drop hints or ask frequent questions

 - Do give yourself time (ideally a full 3-6 months) to collect “intel”

 2. Don’t Spend Everything

-While we’ve all seen extravagant engagement rings in magazines (and on some occasions, up close, in person), don’t feel you have to spend a massive amount of money on an engagement ring (or on engagement ring insurance).
-In 2019, a study conducted by The Knot revealed that while the national average spend for engagement rings in the U.S. was nearly $6,000, a third of survey respondents were spending somewhere between $1,000 and $3,000 on a less-expensive engagement ring.
+While we’ve all seen extravagant engagement rings in magazines and on TV (and on some occasions, up close, in person), don’t feel you have to spend a massive amount of money on an engagement ring (or on engagement ring insurance).
+In 2019, a study conducted by The Knot revealed that the national average spend for engagement rings in the U.S. was nearly $6,000.
+However, a full third of survey respondents were spending somewhere between $1,000 and $3,000 on a less-expensive engagement ring purchase.
 It’s no secret that engagement rings are costly, but what should be emphasized most here is that there are many ways to consider which ring is perfect for your partner.
 When planning and finalizing your engagement ring budget, strongly consider these factors and questions:

-- Does your partner appreciate fine jewelry enough to increase the budget?
+- Does your partner appreciate fine jewelry enough to increase the engagement ring budget?

-- Is there a “must-have” feature of the ring that justifies a budget increase?
+- Is there a “must-have” feature of the engagement ring that justifies a budget increase?

 - How much will be budgeted for the engagement ring and wedding band for you and your partner?

 3. Do Your Research

 When you begin your engagement ring shopping process in earnest, you’ll almost certainly hear all about the 4 C’s of diamonds: cut, clarity, color, and carat.
 When shopping for the ideal engagement ring, these timeless features are certainly the first things to consider.
 These ring characteristics should all influence the price of your purchase.
 Use the intel you collect from your partner to answer the following questions:

 - Which gemstone or diamond cut does your partner favor? (i.e. round, princess, pear, radiant, oval, heart, emerald, etc.)

-- What is your preferred color? (i.e. yellow diamond, gemstones, clear diamond, etc.)
+- What is their preferred color? (i.e. yellow diamond, gemstones, clear diamond, etc.)